 Reward-Based Training

 Implement positive reinforcement techniques to encourage desirable behaviors.
-Rewards can include treats, praise, or playtime, depending on what motivates the dog.
+Rewards can include treats, praise, play, or playtime, depending on what motivates the dog.
+Positive reinforcement helps dogs connect desired behaviors with rewards, making training more effective.

 Redirect Negative Behaviors